works by varsha ramesh

 VR

-The liquid one was a test shoot.
-Probably balsamic vinegar and oil.
-I was just playing around with reflections and movement, using a star filter to exaggerate the highlights.
-It wasn’t about making a finished piece, more about experimenting with texture.
+the image with the fluid textures comes from a test shoot, likely balsamic vinegar and oil. i was drawn to the shapes that emerge as the two liquids resist one another, using a star filter to exaggerate the highlights. it wasn’t about making a finished piece, more about experimenting with texture.

 r